-The X From Outer Space 1967
+The X From Outer Space - 1967

 The film has an earnest goofiness to it which outstrips the deficiencies of the story itself.
 The space craft AAB Gamma is a marionette (as is much else in the film) which encounters a baffling UFO phenomenon in the vicinity of Mars.
 This is an ongoing problem which has sabotaged earlier efforts by the FAFC space agency (which is run from a location in which scenic shots of Mount Fuji are always in background, which is incidentally the logo icon of the movie studio Shochiku).

 Then "space spores" (they look like crystalline eggs) are left behind on the superstructure of AAB Gamma after the encounter with the intergalactic pot pie.
-Back on earth, the eggs produce a 20-story tall super-'chicken' with red eyes and reptile skin.
+Back on Earth, the eggs produce a 20-story tall super-'chicken' with red eyes and reptile skin.
 This monster has a horrible opinion of modern Tokyo architecture, and immediately goes on a rampaging critique that levels everything in his path.

-Besides the du jour monster mayhem, there is a love triangle explored that is between the taciturn and always silent Captain Sano (Shun'ya Wazaki) and the two females of his crew, Michiko (Itoko Harada) and Lisa (Peggy Neal).
-Both girls adore him (which is a curiosity itself, as he only grunts at them in monosyllables) and the tension of which girl he will eventually choose is settled when Michiko stares at him for a long length of time as if this will force him to finally say something on the subject, so he of course quietly reaches over to hold her hand, and the matter is settled.
-Peggy Neal will have to go on alone (she will be cast in the 1968 Kureji ogon sakusen).
-Lisa summarizes her failure in love by saying:
+Besides the monster mayhem in The X From Outer Space, there is a love triangle between the taciturn and always silent Captain Sano (Shun'ya Wazaki) and the two females of his crew, Michiko (Itoko Harada) and Lisa (Peggy Neal).
+Both girls adore him, which is a curiosity itself, as he only grunts at them in monosyllables, and the tension of which girl he will eventually choose is settled when Michiko stares at him for a long length of time as if this by force of will she can make him finally say something on the subject.
+It works, he quietly reaches over to hold her hand, and the matter is settled, and Peggy Neal will have to go on alone (she will be cast in the 1968 Kureji ogon sakusen).

 "Guilala taught me an important lesson.
 Thanks to him I now realize that there's somebody else who loves Sano with all her heart."

 How did Guilala do this?
-And why is there a loving affection by the cast for Guilala despite having flattened Toyko and terrified it's citizenry with its zany powers?
+And why is there a loving affection by the cast for Guilala despite having flattened Tokyo and terrified it's citizenry with its zany powers?
 In the end, the tale seems to teach that it's hard to not love a giant reptile chicken.

 The music by Taku Izumi is repetitious but a perfectly strange companion to the oddness of the filmed tale.

-The film direction by Kazui Nihonmatsu battles a problem of limited movie sets, though he makes the best of things, with an offscreen trampoline, for example, obviously working as the gravity-free special effect for the moon base scenes.
-Story-telling is direct and there's never any doubt about what is happening onscreen, as bizarre as it may be.
+The film direction by Kazui Nihonmatsu battles a problem of limited movie sets, though he makes the best of things, with an off screen trampoline, for example, obviously working as the gravity-free special effect for the moon base scenes.
+Story-telling is direct and there's never any doubt about what is happening on screen, as bizarre as it may be.

-Original Page July 11, 2015 | Updated September 2016
+Original Page July 11, 2015 | Updated October 2020